3 Signs It's Time To Change Your Hookah Hose

 When you wanna knock out any of the stronger aromas trapped in your hose, use 1 part lemon juice to 1 part water as a rinse.
 The acidity of the lemon juice may lighten the color of your hose but it doesn’t extend its life.

 The average hookah smoker should use a smell test to decide if they should continue use with their hose any longer.

 It may look funny the first time, but bring the heel of the hose to your nose and push a little bit of air through the mouth tip.
 As long as you don’t have funky breath, this should be a clear indication as to what your desired hookah flavor is about to be up against on the way to your taste buds.

 Rinse the hose with water and if it still smells, use the lemon juice mix above.
 If the smell persists after lemon water mix, it’s DEAD.

 The hardcore hookah smokers may use a smell test to locate a hose in their collection that they use for certain flavors.

-Keeping multiple silicone hose in your stash will allow you to dedicate them to individual profiles like mint, double apple, fruit, or any other flavor you like to smoke.
+Keeping multiple silicone hoses in your stash will allow you to dedicate them to individual profiles like mint, double apple, fruit, or any other flavor you like to smoke.

-This limits the amount of cleaning in between session if you’re bouncing along a broad spectrum of flavors, and extends the life by splitting up usage time.
+This limits the amount of cleaning in-between sessions if you’re bouncing along a broad spectrum of flavors and extends the life by splitting up usage time.

 In my personal experience, I change my hose more frequently when I use dark leaf tobacco as opposed to blonde leaf blends.